The Stark Validator Module

 - It checks the number of valid signature matches the threshold defines in the account.

-is used at the installation time of the account to store the first account public key.
-In the case of the Stark Validator, the public key can be managed in a single felt so you can just use an array of one, i.e.array![publicKey]
+initializeis used at the installation time of the account to store the first account public key.
+In the case of the Stark Validator, the public key can be managed in a single felt so you can just use an array of one, i.e.array![publicKey]in cairo or[publicKey]in Typescript/Javascript.

 Note: In the case of the Stark Validator the key is simply stored in the